Gravity as the Source of Curvature, not curvature as the source of gravity

 Abstract

 Modern physics commonly holds that gravity arises from the curvature of space (or spacetime).
-PEI proposes a complementary but causally reversed interpretation: space appears curved because gravity warps it.
-In the absence of gravity, PEI argues, space is flat and rectilinear.
+Paudelian Research Institute proposes a complementary but causally reversed interpretation: space appears curved because gravity warps it.
+In the absence of gravity, PRI argues, space is flat and rectilinear.
 Curvature is not a pre-existing property of space, but a geometric consequence inferred from gravitational influence.
-This article presents the PEI framework in intuitive, non-technical terms.
+This article presents the PRI framework in intuitive, non-technical terms.

 1. Introduction